 Smoked Salmon, Strawberry and Quinoa Salad

-I was very close to pulling out the takeout menus last night, but luckily I had just received a new cookbook for some much needed inspiration.
+I was very close to pulling out the takeout menus last night, but luckily I had just received a new cookbook for some much-needed inspiration.
 I was able to pull it together and get this salad in a bowl and in my belly and my body is thanking me already.
-It desperately needed a break from the fried chicken and shrimp and grits (though they were soo good, P.S – the South makes me want to fry things).
+It desperately needed a break from the fried chicken and shrimp and grits (though they were so good, P.S. – the South makes me want to fry things).

 - Spinach is full of iron, beta-carotene, lutein, and zeaxanthin, all of which are essential for healthy vision.
-Along with other dark, leafy greens, spinach is one of the most beneficial things you can put in your body on a daily basis.
+Along with other dark, leafy greens, spinach is one of the most beneficial things you can put in your body daily.

-- Strawberries are packed with Vitamin C, with enhances the adsorption of iron.
+- Strawberries are packed with Vitamin C, which enhances the absorption of iron.
 Nutritionally, this makes it a great pairing with spinach and they are a pretty classic combination based on flavor alone (so doesn’t that work out well).